The Downfalls of Teeth as Tools

 Temporomandibular Joint (TMJ) Disorder

-Using your teeth as tools can put undue stress on the temporomandibular joint (TMJ), which connects your jawbone to your skull.
-This can lead to TMJ disorder, which can cause pain, stiffness, and difficulty opening and closing your mouth.
-Treatment for TMJ disorder can be complex and may require surgery in severe cases.
+Using your teeth as tools can put stress on the temporomandibular joint (TMJ), which connects your jawbone to your skull.
+This can lead to TMJ disorder that can cause pain, stiffness, and difficulty opening and closing your mouth.
+Most TMJ cases improve with simple care, but severe ones may need surgery.

 Risk of Infection